markshin/pl2016/README.md

 - *DO NOT DOWNLOAD* the textbook from [The official Software Foundation website](https://www.cis.upenn.edu/~bcpierce/sf/current/index.html) in order to keep in sync.

 ### Assignment

+- Assignments will be issued every Thursday.
+The deadline is the next Sunday (10 days later).
+The deadline for the delayed submission is the next to the next Sunday (17 days later).
+    + Exception: The delayed submission for the Assignment 01 will be accepted until the end of the semester.

 #### Honor Code: *DO NOT CHEAT*